ErikPlachta/api-ecommerce-backend/README.md

 ### Dev Dependencies

-- [nodemon](https://www.npmjs.com/package/nodemon) nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.
+- [nodemon](https://www.npmjs.com/package/nodemon) "*is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.*"
 > Just type `npm run watch` in the command line to start

 ---